gumaerc-testorg/15.062-spring-2003/content/pages/assignments.md

 ### Art History of Florence

 A new title, "The Art History of Florence", is ready for release.
 CBC has sent a test mailing to a random sample of 4,000 customers from its customer base.
 The customer responses have been collated with past purchase data.
 The data has been randomly partitioned into 3 parts- Training Data (1800 customers): initial data to be used to fit response models, Validation Data (1400 customers): hold-out data used to compare the performance of different response models, and Test Data (800 Customers): data only to be used after a final model has been selected to estimate the likely accuracy of the model when it is deployed.
-The Sample Data are in a separate spreadsheets**CBC\_4000.xls** ([XLS]({{< baseurl >}}/resources/cbc_4000)).
+The Sample Data are in a separate spreadsheets**CBC\_4000.xls** ({{% resource_link dd3fa2c2-661e-0a34-78f4-b432cae160fa "XLS" %}}).
 Each row (or case) in the spreadsheet (other than the header) corresponds to one market test customer.
 Each column is a variable with the header row giving the name of the variable.
 The variable names and descriptions are given in Table 1, below:

 ### Table 1: List of Variables in CBC\_4000.xls